 Generating electricity at these newly built highly efficient power plants in place of existing thermal power plants will help reduce our CO2 emissions.

 Gas Turbine Combined Cycle Technology

-Combined cycle power plants that use LNG (liquefied natural gas) as fuel achieve higher power generation efficiency as they convert water to steam with the heat from gas turbines and collect the steam to run steam turbines to generate power.
+Combined cycle power plants that use liquefied natural gas (LNG) as fuel achieve higher power generation efficiency as they draw upon the heat from gas turbines to convert water to steam, which is then collected to run power-generating turbines.

 The Tokyo Gas Group has been seeking to acquire renewable energy sources focused on land-based wind power.
 In fiscal 2017, we began expanding our efforts to include solar power and offshore wind power generation.
 We intend to accelerate our participation in joint ventures with business partners in projects not only in Japan but also in other countries and regions.
 Our immediate goal is to acquire renewable energy sources capable of generating electricity at the scale of 1 million kW (400,000 kW in Japan and 600,000 kW overseas).

 We built our first wind power plant at our Sodegaura LNG Terminal with an output of 1,990 kW in October 2005.
 Our second venture into the wind power business began with the announcement in April 2011 of our investment in Shonai Wind-Power Generation Co., Ltd. Shonai now operates two wind power plants in Yamagata Prefecture, including the Yuza Wind Power Plant, in operation since December 2010, with a combined power generating capacity of 16,360 kW.